 61.13 Support of children; parenting and time-sharing; powers of court.—

 What this means is that at any time with or without a hearing and with or without any proof that a parent isn’t supporting their child, the court can order this.
 They don’t even pay lip service to due process on this one.
-Why let the Fourteenth Amendment get in the way of getting the State’s federal payments for ordering child support?
+Why let the Fourth or Fourteenth Amendment get in the way of getting the State’s federal Title IV-D kickbacks for ordering child support?

 1. All child support orders and income deduction orders entered on or after October 1, 2010, must provide: